 - Slic3r PE: Plater - Printer - choose nozzle diameter.

-Hardened steel nozzle
+Hardened steel nozzle by E3D

 Hardened steel nozzles are a must for highly abrasive materials.
 Regular brass nozzles will degrade very quickly and lose their properties.

 Most of the abrasive materials are composites, plastics with additives.
 Some examples are ColorFabb XT CF20, ColorFabb Bronzefill, ColorFabb Brassfill and some glow-in-the-dark filaments.
 Always ask your filament vendor if you are not sure about filament requirements.
 A slight disadvantage of the hardened steel nozzle is that some standard materials like ABS cannot be printed as fast as with a regular nozzle.

 Similarly to hardened steel nozzle, the Olsson Ruby is designed to print highly abrasive materials.
 Since it is mostly made of brass, it retains the excellent heat conductivity and throughput of the stock brass nozzle.
 Even though the ruby gemstone is highly wear-resistant, it’s also brittle.
 If you have the Live Z adjust value set incorrectly, or if you misalign your P.I.N.D.A. probe and the nozzle hits the removable steel sheet, the nozzle may crack.
 Also, do not overtighten it during assembly (1 Nm max).

 0.25 nozzle by E3D